 File # E222110030

 On Saturday, July 30, 2022, deputies from the Jurupa Valley Station responded to the 4000 block of Main Street in the city of Riverside, regarding the report of vandalism to the Riverside County Historic Courthouse.
 The Riverside Police Department had initially received the call for service and upon their arrival, detained numerous suspects near the building who were believed to have defaced the property.
 Once the crime was confirmed to have occurred on county property, the Riverside County Sheriff’s Department assumed the investigation, which revealed demonstrators were at the location in support of abortion rights.
-With the assistance of the Riverside Police Department, the investigation determined eight suspects vandalized the building’s facade, doors, and windows, under the guise of civil disobedience, causing approximately $10,000 in damage.
+With the assistance of the Riverside Police Department, the investigation determined nine suspects vandalized the building’s façade, doors, and windows, under the guise of civil disobedience, causing approximately $10,000 in damage.

 The following suspects were arrested and booked into the Robert Presley Detention Center for vandalism and conspiracy to commit vandalism: